-a.
-All Levels

-- During regular holidays or when declared as a special non-working holiday by the Office of the President of the Philippines or, in case of local holidays declared by the local government of the province/city/municipality having political jurisdiction over the campus; - When specifically declared as "all levels" and for private schools by the national government agencies, such as the Office of the President or the National Disaster Risk Reduction and Management Council (NDRRMC); or - When specifically declared "all levels" and for private schools by the local government for classes held in campuses covered by its jurisdiction b.
-Grade School and High School levels c.
-Preschool levels

-- When declared by the Department of Education for "elementary (grade school) and high school levels" in private schools; or - When Typhoon Signal No. 2 or above is raised
+- a.
+All Levels - During regular holidays or when declared as a special non-working holiday by the Office of the President of the Philippines or, in case of local holidays declared by the local government of the province/city/municipality having political jurisdiction over the campus; - When specifically declared as "all levels" and for private schools by the national government agencies, such as the Office of the President or the National Disaster Risk Reduction and Management Council (NDRRMC); or - When specifically declared "all levels" and for private schools by the local government for classes held in campuses covered by its jurisdiction - b.
+High School levels - When declared by the Department of Education for "elementary (grade school) and high school levels in private schools; or - When Typhoon Signal No. 2 or above is raised